 In the middle place a decorative flower plant, basking rock, and a water bowl on the beautiful grainy black sand.
 Dont forget to install a thermometer and a lamp directly over the enclosure.

-11. Wood-Chip Cozy Enclosure
+11. Wood-Chip Cozy tortoise Enclosure

 Materials | Wood chips, hollow log, branch, rock, water and food bowl, lamps, etc. |